Using Docker in PAS

 For more information about Cloud Controller, see Cloud Controller.
 For more information about the Gorouter, see Gorouter.
 For more information about exposed ports in Docker images, see the Expose section of the Dockerfile reference topic in the Docker documentation.

 Note: When launching an app on Diego, the Cloud Controller honors any user-specified overrides such as a custom start command or custom environment variables.

 The attack surface area for a Docker-based container running on Diego remains somewhat higher than that of a buildpack app because Docker allows users to fully specify the contents of their root file systems.
 A buildpack app runs on a trusted root filesystem.

 Garden-runC provides features that allow the platform to run Docker images more securely in a multi-tenant context.
 In particular, PAS uses the

 user-namespacing feature found on modern Linux kernels to ensure that users cannot gain escalated privileges on the host even if they escalate privileges within a container.

 The Cloud Controller always runs Docker containers on Diego with user namespaces enabled.
 This security restriction prevents certain features, such as the ability to mount FuseFS devices, from working in Docker containers.
 Docker apps can use fuse mounts through volume services, but they cannot directly mount fuse devices from within the container.
 For more information about volume services, see Using an External File System (Volume Services),

-To mitigate security concerns, it is recommended that you run only trusted Docker containers on the platform.
+To mitigate security concerns, Pivotal recommends that you run only trusted Docker containers on the platform.
 By default, the Cloud Controller does not allow Docker-based apps to run on the platform.